Why Won’t My Door Latch? A Homeowner’s Guide to Fixing a Stubborn Door

 Seasonal Changes and Weather Effects

-Living in the USA, you know how crazy the weather can get.
-From humid summers to freezing winters, temperature and moisture changes can mess with your doors.
+Temperature and moisture swings mess with wood doors more than most people expect.
 My front door latches perfectly in the fall but acts up in the summer when the wood swells.
 Seasonal changes can cause the door or frame to expand or contract, throwing off the latch alignment.

-If this is the issue, you might notice the problem is worse at certain times of the year.
+If this is the issue, you’ll likely notice the problem is worse at certain times of the year.
 For temporary fixes, adjust the strike plate as needed during humid or dry seasons.
-For a more permanent solution, consider weatherproofing your door.
-Adding weatherstripping or a storm door can reduce moisture exposure and minimize swelling or shrinking.
+For a more permanent solution, a dehumidifier or a properly sealed door (stain, top coat, or primer and paint) slows moisture absorption, though no finish fully stops it — controlling indoor humidity is what actually solves the swelling.
 If the door is old and prone to warping, replacing it with a fiberglass or steel door might be worth the investment.

 Table: Common Causes and Fixes for a Door That Won’t Latch